 "Yes, but his overtaking was regular and the off track at the end cost me only two points".

-He recognizes Michael Schumacher, who with a metaphor explains the maneuver of the Colombian:
+Says Michael Schumacher, who with a metaphor explains the maneuver of the Colombian:

 The German champion sees the season (seven Grands Prix left) from two points of view: